loot/loot/docs/app/sorting.rst

 Each pair of plugins is checked in lexicographical order for overlap, and all overlap rules are applied, unless adding a rule would cause a cycle.

+Morrowind plugins that have one or more masters that are not installed have their total record count used in place of their override record count, as unlike for other games, a Morrowind plugin's override records can only be counted by comparing the plugin against its masters.

 Tie Breaks
 ----------